muzeyyenyildiz/Medium-website-clone/README.md

 # Medium-website-clone
-This website was create by Bootsrap
+This website was create by Bootstrap